Open-STEM/IntroToRoboticsV2/course/robot_control/prop_distance_tracker.rst

         .. code-block:: python

             Kp = 0.1
-            desiredDistance = 20
+            desired_distance = 20

     .. tab-item:: Blockly

         .. image:: media/variables.png
             :width: 300

-Next, we want to enter some sort of loop to continuously poll our rangefinder and  update our motor effort from our controller output.
+Next, we want to enter some sort of loop to continuously read our rangefinder value and update our motor effort from our controller output.

 .. tab-set::